stfc/PSyclone/doc/developer_guide/APIs.rst

 Loop iterators
 --------------

-In the current implementation of the Dynamo0.3 API it is possible to iterate (loop) either over cells or dofs.
+In the current implementation of the LFRic API it is possible to iterate (loop) either over cells or dofs.
 At the moment all coded kernels are written to iterate over cells and all Built-in kernels are written to iterate over dofs, but that does not have to be the case.